marmot-z/baicizhan-helper/README.md

 - Bookmarking/Unbookmarking words (with real-time synchronization to the Baicizhan APP)
 - Word search and display of detailed information
 - Viewing words in the wordbook
+- memorize words (with real-time synchronization to the Baicizhan APP)
 - ...

 ## How to Use